jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 ## Assessment

-This Week 3 activity is **graded lightly** based on:
+This Week 4 activity is graded with **higher expectations** than previous weeks, as you are now combining **conceptual understanding** with **technical execution**.

+Your work will be assessed based on:

+- **Completion and effort**
+  All required components are present and submitted correctly.

+- **Lighting vocabulary and conceptual clarity**
+  Accurate and intentional use of lighting terms (position, direction, intensity, colour, contrast, shadow, reflection) in both planning and written descriptions.

+- **Lighting design logic**
+  Each lighting version demonstrates a clear and distinct approach, showing how light reshapes space, depth, and atmosphere without moving objects.

-- Completion and effort
+- **Blender organization and workflow**
-- Clarity of **witnessing intention**
-- Thoughtful use of vocabulary: POV, framing, composition, layers, blocking
-- Technical application: multiple cameras + rendered images
+  Proper use of collections (Geometry / Cameras / Lights), clear object and light naming, and removal of default lighting.

+- **Technical application in Blender**
+  Correct use of Spot and Area lights, thoughtful adjustments to position, rotation, colour, intensity, radius, and influence.

+- **Rendered output**
+  Renders clearly communicate the lighting choices and are taken from multiple viewpoints.

-This is an exploratory exercise — **clarity and spatial thinking matter more than polish**.
+This is still an exploratory exercise, but at this stage, **intentional lighting decisions and technical clarity matter more than experimentation alone**.

 ---